 Best Animated Short, Best Live-Action Short

-The Short Films and Feature Animation Branch has 659 members, all of whom are eligible to score the qualifying films to determine two 10-film short lists.
-If they’ve seen all the short-listed films, they can vote for the final five nominees.
-Members of the Directors Branch are also invited to participate in voting in the Best Live-Action Short category.
+The Short Films and Feature Animation Branch has 740 members, all of whom were eligible to score the qualifying films on a scale of 6-to-10 to determine two 10-film shortlists, one drawn from the 92 eligible animated shorts and one from the 191 eligible live-action shorts.
+Members of the branch who see all the shortlisted films can then vote for the final five nominees, and members of the Directors Branch are also invited to participate in voting in the Best Live-Action Short category.

 In the unlikely event that the entire branch (and the entire Directors Branch) participates, that would mean a magic number of 124 votes in animation and 211 in live-action.
 But in reality, it’s likely far lower.